Word Counter & Text Analyzer

 Works with text in any language including English, Spanish, French, German, Chinese, Japanese, Korean, and more.
 The character and word counting algorithms handle Unicode and multibyte characters correctly.

-How to Use Word Counter
+How Word Counter Works

 - Enter your text — Type directly into the text area or paste content from any source such as a document, email, or website.
 The tool accepts any amount of text.